Meet the Board

 My interest in disability stemmed from having family members with a disability and a desire to have an inclusive community where everyone is valued.

-With the arrival of the NDIS I look forward to assisting GCLA in ensuring that people with a disability and older citizens have choice and control over their lives.
+I am proud to be in a position to assist GCLA in ensuring that people with a disability and older citizens have choice and control over their lives.

 Tania Howard – Director